SubnauticaNitrox/NitroxWebsite/README.md

 To view the website you can either run
 - php artisan serve

-Or if you have a webserver such as <a href="https://laravel.com/docs/9.x/valet">Laravel Valet</a> you can visit the link you previously configured in the .env file.
+Or if you have a webserver such as <a href="https://laravel.com/docs/9.x/valet">Laravel Valet</a> you can visit the page according to your Valet configuration.

 ## Requirements
 - php ^8.0.2